kiyarose/acprox/SECURITY.md

 However, if you believe the issue is on our side and should be reported here, you have two options. <br><br>

 > If the issue is non sensitive.
 A [normal bug request](https://github.com/kiyarose/SillyLittleFiles/issues/new/choose) can be filed. <br><br>
-> If the issue is sensitive email either
+> If the issue is sensitive email

 - technology@sillylittle \[dot] tech